 With part of the grant awarded us by The National Lottery Communities Fund, we are offering Shamanic sessions.

-These sessions will be in mixed-sex groups, and are continuing via Zoom so please contact us if the information below appeals to you.
+These sessions will be in mixed-sex groups, and will be online so please contact us if the information below appeals to you.
+(You can be anonymous in the sessions by switching off your camera.)

 The word “shaman” comes from a word for a traditional healer in the nomadic tribes in Siberia and nearby areas.
 A shaman traditionally goes into a deep trance-like state to access healing and guidance for individuals and the community as a whole.